I recently decided to create a new website – one that’s separate from my consultancy and online magazine, and just about me.

 Then write about where you are right now: your current job/position/venture, side projects and experiences.

 Finally, consider where you want to be in the next 12 months.
 Do you want to secure a new job?
-Find specific work that you enjoy?
+Find work you enjoy?
 Do something else entirely?
 Use this list as a guide when you write.

 2. Start typing

 If you’re struggling, take a break or sleep on it.
-It’s amazing what the brain can figure out if you take a step back from writing.
+It’s incredible what the brain can figure out if you take a step back from writing.
 The next time you sit at your desk, you might find that the words flow naturally.

 3. Write the way you talk